michieltjampens/tios/README.md

 #### Software
 - Standard STM32MP1 bootstage of TF-A, OPTEE and U-Boot
-- Recent kernel based on ST ECO 5.0.0
+- Kernel (6.1.28) based on ST ECO 5.0.0
 - [Debian 12.x]([https://www.debian.org/](https://www.debian.org/releases/stable/amd64/release-notes/index.en.html)) rootfs
 - My other project to interface with sensors etc [dcafs](https://github.com/vlizBE/dcafs)
 #### Hardware
-- Two layer PCB with SoM on one side and nearly everything else on the other.
+- Four layer PCB with SoM on one side and nearly everything else on the other.
 - [STM32MP151 SOM by Myir](https://www.myirtech.com/list.asp?id=658)
   - 8 uarts (one used for debug port)
   - One ethernet port up to Gbit speeds